pippim/pippim.github.io/mserve.md

 This video also shows:

 - Two real-time VU meters for left and right channels
-- Tooltips for buttons. **THIS IS AN OLD VIDEO** The new tooltips fade in and out after delays and follow mouse cursor.
-A **SUBSTANCIAL** improvment.
+- Tooltips for buttons. **This is an OLD video:** The new tooltips fade in and out after delays and follow mouse cursor.
+See sections below for examples.
 - Lyrics are highlighted in time with the music
 - Lyrics are automatically retrieved from the internet (from eight different sites)
 - You can manually change the lyrics retrieved